Rumpunzel/rpg-thingy/skill-tests.md

 ## Potential Outcomes

-If an action has only one possible outcome, it is certain.
-And action needs at least two (interesting) outcomes to be uncertain.
-While it is true that, at least in theory, a character could trip and fall down the stairs every time, both walking down and falling down the stairs are intrinsically interesting, so the action is certain.
+Most importantly, if an action has only one (interesting) outcome, it is certain.
+While it is true that, at least in theory, a character could trip and fall down the stairs every time, both walking down and falling down the stairs are absolutely uninteresting, so the action is certain and simply happens.

-rpg-thingy offers three different resolution mechanics, depending on the dramatic circumstances.
-All three will be relevant throughout the course of an adventure.
+A test and the corresponding dice roll in rpg thingy should always move the narrative forward.
+If you find yourself at the same point after a test as you did before, the test was uninteresting and should not have been made.

-# Failure is the best Teacher
+# Improving with Failure

-When you fail a skill test, you don't get what you want, but you mark **XP** for the skill you used equal to the number of hits you rolled on that test.
-This is the only way go gain **XP** for your skills.
-Using your own traits to increase a test's difficulty might result in you getting more **XP** than you would normally.
+When you fail a skill test, you do not get what you want, but you mark **XP** for the skill you used equal to the number of hits you rolled on that test (not the amount of effort you achieved, so using assets cannot gain you additional **XP**).

-Alternatively, you may choose to gain **1** Favor instead of receiving any **XP.**
+Apart from completing goals, this is the only way go gain **XP** for your skills, though using your own traits to increase a test's difficulty can result in more **XP** than you would get normally.